nasirudeenraheem/HACK_THE_FEED_DICEY_TECH_SOLUTION/README.md

 •	Most frequently used words are tailored using Stanbic ibtc.

-•	A machine learning model with 85% accuracy should be used to classify the tone of a post before posting on the platforms.
+•	A machine learning model (Less Carbon Emission) that can be deployed with 85% accuracy should be used to classify the tone of a post before posting on the platforms.

 ## Recommendations